EktaWadhwani/Number-grid/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Requirement
+The application will display a grid of all the numbers from 1 to 144 when clicked  all the numbers which are a multiple of that number should be highlighted.

+For example if 2 is clicked all numbers like 2,4,6,8 etc would be highlighted If 6 is clicked all numbers like 6,12,18 etc would be highlighted

 ### Tech specs used

 React : React is used to create fast, scable and simple user interface.